What is Open Bite ?? Symptoms, Diagnosis of open bite and Treatment - video

 Whatever the cause, an open bite can be corrected with careful supervision from an orthodontist.
 Expert orthodontists are skilled at treating this kind of dental issue, using clinically-proven methods including braces and Invisalign.

-What Are the Signs of an Open Bite
+Signs of an Open Bite

 Signs of an Open Bite?